jasp-stats/jasp-desktop/Docs/user-guide/command-line-batch-howto.md

 These options are part of the JASP Pro feature set and are ignored by a build that does not run in pro mode.

+You can also put such a run together inside JASP itself, under *File* > *Sync Data* > *Batch*.
+That page has the options below that are about which files to use, and shows the commandline it is going to run, so it doubles as a way to write the line you want to use here.

 ## The short version

 ```